 Portfolio Led 200

-BRICK comes with an IP65 power cable plus 2 DMX cables with M / F XLR connectors (all IP65), that make it perfect for temporary lighting applications, but also for safe long-lasting installations.
+BRICK comes with an IP65 power cable plus 2 DMX cables with M / F XLR connectors (all IP65), which make it perfect for temporary lighting applications, but also for safe long-lasting installations.

 Click Here for Company Website